 When you start working, ask on the first day what the dress code usually is and try to match that on the following days.

 In general, day-to-day office work requires what is best described as business casual.
 Long trousers and short-sleeved shirts for men and casual dresses for women are acceptable.

 Never leave without an umbrella in Singapore!

 Other Singapore Dress Code Info

 We hope that your Singapore job search will be successful.
-The Singapore dress code is integral part of Singapore job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The Singapore dress code is an integral part of a Singapore job interview because how you dress is one of the most important attributes in not hired for available jobs.